Native Indonesians: Etymology and historical context

-In practice, usage of the term is fluid.
+In practice, the usage of the term is fluid.
 Pribumi is seldom used to refer to Indonesians of Melanesian descent, such as Moluccans and Papuans, although it does not exclude them.
 Indonesians of Arab descent sometimes refer to themselves as pribumi.
 Indonesians with some exogenous ancestry who show no obvious signs of identification with that ancestry (such as former President Abdurrahman Wahid who is said to have had Chinese ancestry) are seldom called non-pribumi.
-The term bumiputra is sometimes used in Indonesia with the same meaning as pribumi, but is more commonly used in Malaysia, where it has a slightly different meaning.

 The term putra daerah ("son of the region") refers to a person who is indigenous to a specific locality or region.

-In 1998, the Indonesian government of President B. J. Habibie instructed that neither pribumi nor non-pribumi should be used, on the grounds that they promoted ethnic discrimination.
+In 1998, the Indonesian government of President B. J. Habibie instructed that neither pribumi nor non-pribumi should be used within the government because they promoted ethnic discrimination.

 The Dutch East India Company, which dominated parts of the archipelago from the 17th century, classified its subjects mainly by religion, rather than ethnicity.
 The colonial administration which took power in 1815 shifted to a system of ethnic classification.
-Initially they distinguished between Europeans (Europeanen) and those equated with them (including native Christians) and Inlanders and those equated with them (including non-Christian Asians).
+Initially, they distinguished between Europeans (Europeanen) and those equated with them (including native Christians) and Inlanders and those equated with them (including non-Christian Asians).

-Over time, native were gradually shifted de facto into the Inlander category, while Chinese Indonesians, Arab Indonesians and others of non-Indonesian descent were gradually given separate status as Vreemde Oosterlingen ("Foreign Orientals").
+Over time, natives were gradually shifted de facto into the Inlander category, while Chinese Indonesians, Arab Indonesians, and others of non-Indonesian descent were gradually given separate status as Vreemde Oosterlingen ("Foreign Orientals").
 The system was patriarchal, rather than formally racial.
-A child inherited his/her father's ethnicity if the parents were married; the mother's ethnicity if they were unmarried.
-The off-spring of a marriage between a European man and an Indonesian woman were legally European.
+A child inherited his/her father's ethnicity if the parents were married; and the mother's ethnicity if they were unmarried.
+The offspring of a marriage between a European man and an Indonesian woman were legally European.

-Today, Indonesian dictionary defines pribumi as penghuni asli which translates into "original, native or indigenous inhabitant".
+Today, the Indonesian dictionary defines pribumi as penghuni asli which translates into "original, native, or indigenous inhabitant".

 Background

 Pribumi make up about 95% of the Indonesian population.
 Using Indonesia's population estimate in 2006, this translates to about 230 million people.
-As an umbrella of similar cultural heritage among various ethnic groups in Indonesia, Pribumi culture plays a significant role in shaping the country's socioeconomic circumstance.
+As an umbrella of similar cultural heritage among various ethnic groups in Indonesia, Pribumi culture plays a significant role in shaping the country's socioeconomic circumstances.

-The United States Library of Congress Country Study of Indonesia defines Pribumi as:
+The United States Library of Congress Country Study of Indonesia defines Pribumi as follows: